 I write.
 A lot.
 I love it.
 It’s creative expression….

 The true love of my life is my teenage son, Michael.
 I couldn’t go a day without coffee, my Macbook Pro, my iPhone.
-Did I mention I was tall?
-Almost 6 feet.
+I’m tall, an I love rocking a great pair of heels.
 I love a big red wine, stinky cheeses, and being surrounded by the mountains, trees and ocean.

 Rebecca Coleman is an amazing combination of expert, coach and arts advocate in the independent arts world.
 When Rebecca recommends a strategy it is because she knows that it is the best path.
 There is no one with her direct experience in Australia.
 Her tour “down under” was a huge success with 72% of seminar attendees saying that there were concrete strategies that they could immediately employ that would make a difference to their arts business in the next 1-3 months.
 Rebecca’s humour, wisdom and experience create a learning atmosphere of trust and support.
 Her website and book are a constant source of quality advice and best-practice content.

 –John Paul Fischbach, Executive Director, Auspicious Arts Incubator, Melbourne, Australia